This is this, and that is that, and now it's my turn to talk.

 Fanny, Annie & Danny - Several reviewers noted that this is a dark comedy - combine a cup of family dysfunction with a few tablespoons of Holiday reunion, and you get this flick!

 From Time to Time - What's better than going to stay at your ancestral home for Christmas?
 If your Grandmother is Professor McGonagall from Harry Potter (okay, technically, the actress Maggie Smith who played Professor McGonagall).
+Gift of the Magi, The - This is based on the O. Henry story, which has always been one of my very favorite holiday tales.
+A lot of holiday TV episodes are based on this story - where each person, in order to give the one they love what they really want, gives up something of their own.

-Golden Christmas 2, A: The Second Tail - The golden retrievers are back - and this time they're playing matchmaker!
 Golden Winter - You guessed it - it's those little golden retrievers again.
 I wonder when the grown up retrievers are going to show up on Dr. Phil, talking about what it's like to be a former child star.

 Good Luck Charlie: It's Christmas - This looks like a 2011 Version of a Full House Christmas (not the plot, but the family friendly TV show made movie length silliness), the ratings are actually quite good - I've never seen the show, but I just might have to watch the movie!